-- 1. Add the constraint in the Editable Constraints Grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - Click the icon in the Constraints Editor. - From the Constraints Editor, right-click the Constraints menu and choose Max delay.
+- 1. Add the constraint in the editable constraints grid or open the Set Maximum Delay Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Max delay. - Click the icon. - Right-click Max delay in the Constraint Browser. - Double-click any field in the Maximum Delay Constraints grid.

 The Set Maximum Delay Constraint dialog box appears (as shown below).

-Figure 114 · Set Maximum Delay Constraint Dialog Box
+Figure 122 · Set Maximum Delay Constraint Dialog Box